 People with severe liver problems should not take this drug.
 Those with less serious liver problems may be able to take it at a reduced dose.
 This drug can also damage the liver.
 Your doctor will order blood tests and will check you for signs of liver problems before and during treatment to make sure your liver is working well.
 Tell your doctor or nurse right away if you have yellowing of the skin or the whites of your eyes (jaundice), dark urine, nausea or vomiting, pain on the right side of your belly, or any abnormal bruising or bleeding.
 If the drug affects your liver, the dose of abiraterone may need to be reduced or delayed, or the drug may need to be stopped altogether.

-This drug may affect the adrenal glands, which may alter how your body handles stress (both physical and emotional).
-In rare cases this may cause severe low blood pressure that can lead to passing out or even death during stressful periods or if you have an infection or surgery.
+This drug may affect the adrenal glands, which may alter how your body physically handles stress (both physical and emotional).
+In rare cases this may cause severe low blood pressure that can lead to passing out or even death during stressful periods, such as infection or surgery.
 Be sure to take prednisone with this drug, which can help counteract these problems.
-Tell your doctor or nurse if you are aware of upcoming stressful situations, as your dose of prednisone may need to be increased for a short time.
+Tell your doctor or nurse if you get an infection or injury, or if you expect a stressful situations, as your dose of prednisone may need to be increased for a short time.

 Possible side effects

 You will probably not have most of the following side effects, but if you have any talk to your doctor or nurse.
 They can help you understand the side effects and cope with them.